Last updated on August 27th, 2023 at 12:07 am

 Transportation is one of the the keys to microeconomic and agribusiness development of a country.
 A country that fails to develop its transportation network may either force local production out of the market or lead to high cost of goods and services.

 A dedicated ministry that takes care of the development of this infrastructure is the Federal Ministry of Transportation.

 The ministry is responsible for coordinating and management of the transport system across Nigeria.

-At the time of this report, the transportation minister is Mr. Rotimi Amaechi, a former governor of Rivers State, and he’s assisted by Gbemisola Saraki, a former member of the National Assembly.
+Before Oyetola, the ministry was managed by Mr. Rotimi Amaechi, a former governor of Rivers State, and he was assisted by Gbemisola Saraki, a former member of the National Assembly.

 - To provide direction for transportation policy and control.

 - To supervise and monitor and ensure that transportation policies are implemented.

 - To formulate relevant transportation laws for the general of Nigerians.

 - To carry out the auditing of management of all the eight parastatal under its management.